compliance-framework/api/helm-chart/ccf-api/README.md

-# CCF Helm Chart
+# CCF API Helm Chart

-This Helm chart deploys the Compliance Configuration Framework (CCF) on Kubernetes.
+This Helm chart deploys the Compliance Configuration Framework (CCF) API on Kubernetes following security best practices.

 ## What is Helm?

-Helm is a package manager for Kubernetes.
-It allows you to:
+Helm is a package manager for Kubernetes that allows you to:
 - Package your application as a "chart"
 - Configure deployments using values files
 - Manage releases and rollbacks